Fertility Programs and Services

 “Our goal is to make these procedures as easy on the patient as possible, while gaining the information we need to proceed with further fertility treatment,” Dr. Sandlow said.
 “In the end, we are all aiming in the same direction — conception, and a new baby.”

 Typical candidates for TESA are men who have had a vasectomy they choose not to reverse, men with blockages, or those who cannot produce sperm in the ejaculate, but are producing sperm in the testicles.
 In addition to vasectomy, causes for lack of sperm may include prior testicular trauma, a congenital condition, or previous infection.

 Doctors can determine whether TESA is an option after obtaining specific medical information about the patient.
 TESA extracts as much sperm and tissue as an open testicular biopsy and results can be delivered immediately.
-Urologists view results right in the procedure room of the clinic, and determine whether further analysis is necessary.
+Laboratory staff view results right in the procedure room of the clinic, and determine whether further analysis is necessary.

 If, as in rare cases, a testicular cancer is diagnosed, the urologist can perform a TESA procedure to extract the patient’s sperm from the non-cancerous testis and freeze it prior to cancer treatment if the patient cannot ejaculate on his own.

-The treatment has been so successful that Dr. Sandlow and his colleagues recently published an article about it in the Journal of Urology.
+The treatment has been so successful that Dr. Sandlow and his colleagues published an article about it in the Journal of Urology.
 “Patient reaction has been remarkably positive,” Dr. Sandlow said.
 “While most men experience TESA as their first sperm retrieval procedure, those who have had previous open testicular biopsies cannot believe how easy TESA is.
 It has been a phenomenal success.”